Topological guidance of a self-propelled particle: Methods

-The second topography is a honeycomb lattice of circular pillars of radius $r=0.8$ mm, with two pillar heights $a=12$ mm and $b=13$ mm, corresponding to a controlled modulation of the local depth on the $A$ and $B$ sublattices (lattice constant $c=12$ mm) Two domains with opposite sublattice asymmetry (``lattice'' and ``anti-lattice'') are placed side-by-side, producing a 1D interface running along the center of the bath (Fig.~3a).
-This configuration breaks mirror symmetry in opposite ways across the interface and is expected, by analogy with the valley-Hall mechanism, to support symmetry-protected edge states for the surface-wave field.
-When driven at frequencies outside the band gap of the bulk honeycomb crystal (here $79$ Hz), the droplet is not confined to the interface, exploring the entire lattice (Fig. 3b).
-However, when driven at frequencies inside the band gap of the bulk honeycomb crystal (here $83$ HZ), the droplet does not penetrate into either domain, locking onto the boundary and traveling along it (Fig. 3c).
-This guided motion reflects the presence of a hydrodynamic edge state localized to the interface, analogous to the valley-Hall edge modes of topological photonic and phononic crystals.
+The second topography consisted of a honeycomb lattice of circular pillars of radius $r=0.8$ mm, with two pillar heights $a=12$ mm and $b=13$ mm, corresponding to a controlled modulation of the local depth on the $A$ and $B$ sublattices (lattice constant $c=12$ mm), producing a 1D interface running along the center of the bath (Extended Data Figure \ref{S1}c).
+In this experiment, the system was driven at two frequencies: $79$ Hz (outside the band-gap of the lattice), and $83$ Hz (inside the band gap), with acceleration of $87\%$ and $90\%$ of the Faraday threshold, respectively.